mdx-workshop/mdx-submissions21/paper.md

 | Demucs (baseline) | 6.67 | 6.98 | 4.33 | 6.89 | 6.21
 | Demucs (ours) | 6.72 | 6.97 | 4.4 | 6.88 | 6.24
 | Danna-Sep | 7.2 | 7.05 | 5.2 | 7.63 | 6.77

-# Future Work

-The choice of blending weights plays a critical role on the model performances, so we plan to emphasize it more in the future, like developinig a systematic way to come up a set of weights given a couple of source separation models (it were set empirically for Danna-Sep).
-Also, since pre-trained models are stored as TorchScript which can be easily converted to ONNX format, we would like to make Danna-Sep as a standalone application without python dependency.

 # Acknowledgements